-- 8.1 Cooperation between the overseer and other regulatory agencies (financial regulators and supervisors) is necessary in exchanging information and advice, and to trigger and coordinate timely action in case of emergencies such as crisis management. - 8.2 Domestically, the NPSD has established relationships with bodies such as the National Treasury, FSB, Department of Social Development, South African Social Security Agency (SASSA), National Credit Regulator, Competition Commission, and Financial Intelligence Centre (FIC).
-Among issues of national interest, issues such as financial inclusion, the regulation of FMIs, payment solutions for social grants, market conduct, competition and anti-money laundering are given specific focus. - 8.3 Particular care is taken to prevent cooperation from becoming a pretext for collusive behaviour by dominant market participants an issue that is especially critical in the retail payments environment.
-It follows that, while PCSS efficiency and safety requires combining competition and cooperation, the possible tension between the two requires undertaking a careful balancing act.
-In this regard, memorandums of understanding (MoUs) are concluded and relationships are cultivated with other departments at the SARB, such as the Bank Supervision Department, the Financial Surveillance Department and the Financial Services Department, to exchange information, set the scope and parameters for cooperation, clarify responsibilities and address issues of common interest. - 8.4 The National Payment System Strategy Body (NPSSB) fosters the cooperation, and recognises the importance, of non-banks within the payments environment. - 8.5 Regional and international cooperation has proven beneficial in introducing legal reforms of the NPS aimed at attaining greater safety and soundness of cross-border payment and settlement activities. - 8.6 At a regional level, the NPSD has been mandated to operate and be the lead overseer of SIRESS.
-Cooperation within the regional payment system environment is therefore essential for identifying and managing risks that may threaten financial stability though the payment system within the SADC region.
-In a concerted effort to reduce settlement risks within the region, cooperation among

-SADC central banks has been promoted by entering into MoUs on the cooperative oversight of SIRESS.
-In this regard, SIRESS participants at a commercial level are represented by the SADC Banking Association and the SADC Payment Scheme Management Body.
-These two bodies constantly interact with the SADC Payment System Oversight Committee to address payment issues in the region.

-8.7 In further aligning with international payment standards, the NPSD has entered into cooperative oversight arrangements with international authorities such as the CLS and SWIFT.
+- 8.1 Cooperation between the regulator, supervisor and overseer, other regulatory agencies (financial regulators and supervisors) and policymakers is necessary in exchanging information and advice, and to trigger and coordinate timely action in case of emergencies such as crisis management. - 8.2 Domestically, the NPSD has established relationships with bodies such as the National Treasury, FSCA, Department of Social Development, South African Social Security Agency (SASSA), National Credit Regulator, Competition Commission, and Financial Intelligence Centre (FIC).
+Issues of national interest, issues such as financial inclusion, the regulation of FMIs, payment solutions for social grants, market conduct, competition and anti-money laundering are given specific focus. - 8.3 Care is taken to prevent cooperation from becoming a pretext for collusive behaviour by dominant market participants an issue that is especially critical in the retail payments environment.
+It follows that, while PCSS efficiency and safety require combining competition and cooperation, the possible tension between the two requires undertaking a careful balancing act.
+In this regard, memorandums of understanding (MoUs) are concluded and relationships are cultivated with other regulatory authorities and departments within the SARB, such as the PA, the Financial Surveillance Department and the Financial Services Department, to exchange information, set the scope and parameters for cooperation, clarify responsibilities and address issues of common interest. - The Payments Council fosters cooperation and recognises the importance of non-banks within the payments environment. - 8.5 Regional and international cooperation has proven to be beneficial in introducing legal reforms of the NPS aimed at attaining greater safety and soundness of cross-border payments and settlement activities. - At a regional level, the NPSD has been mandated to operate and be the lead overseer of SADC-RTGS.
+Cooperation within the regional payment system environment is essential for identifying and managing risks that may threaten financial stability through the payment system within the SADC region.
+In a concerted effort to reduce settlement risks within the region, cooperation among SADC central banks has been promoted by entering into MoUs on the cooperative oversight of SADC-RTGS.
+In this regard, SADC participants at a commercial level are represented by the SADC Banking Association and the SADC PSMB.
+These two bodies constantly interact with the SADC Payment System Oversight Committee to address payment issues in the region. - 8.7 In further aligning with international payment standards, the NPSD has entered into cooperative oversight arrangements with international authorities such as the CLS and SWIFT.